-Local authority: Newcastle City Council and Northumberland County Council
+Local Authority: Newcastle City Council and Northumberland County Council

-Postcode of nearby property: NE13 6DA
+Postcode : NE13 6DA

-Site status: Operational
+Site status: Complete

 Jobs: Around 40 jobs directly supported